nickzhums/app-templates-springboot-microservices-on-ARO/README.md

 # Pet Clinic Website - IP Address

-4. If you wish to view the PetClinic Deployment, follow the steps listed below:
+4. If you wish to view the PetClinic deployment, follow the steps listed below:
 - Log into the Azure Portal
 - Nagivate the the "petstore_spoke_eastus" Resource Group